Overview of the Course

 It is always rewarding to see the impact of the Snow-Camp First Tracks course on confidence and self esteem, as the young people tend to achieve far more than they imagined they could over just two days.

 Life-skills sessions run throughout the course also enable the young people to reflect on the skills they are using and developing in order to progress with snowsports – perseverance, commitment, listening, teamwork, patience, overcoming fear etc. The Life-skills sessions show young people how these skills are useful back in their day to day lives, and form an essential part of all Snow-Camp programmes.

 Awards and Accreditation

-The next Snow-Camp London course will run in the summer 2014; See dates and poster below!
+The next Snow-Camp London course will run in the summer 2015; dates to be confirmed.

 Through learning the basics of skiing I also learnt other skills to help me in my life - and after just two days I rode down from the top!
 It was amazing, I never thought I would do that!